siliconlemon/panelizer-cli/README.md

 ## Contributions

 Open to issues and pull requests.
-If you’ve got an idea, improvement, or a weird edge case, let me know.
+If you’ve got a cool idea, improvement suggestion, or a weird edge case, let me know.

 ## License